Elle and Blair Fowler

-Elle Fowler (born May 25, 1988) and Blair Fowler (born April 1, 1993) are sisters who posted beauty and style-related tutorials on YouTube as AllThatGlitters21 (Elle) and juicystar07 (Blair).
-Elle came into the beauty and fashion world during the summer of 2008 and convinced Blair to join her.
+Elle Fowler (born May 25, 1988) and Blair Fowler (born April 1, 1993) are sisters who posted beauty and style-related content and tutorials on YouTube as AllThatGlitters21 (Elle) and juicystar07 (Blair).
+Elle discovered the online beauty and fashion world during the summer of 2008 and convinced Blair to join her.
 Their videos of makeup tutorials and clothing hauls quickly garnered a large audience and rose in popularity.
 As of August 2017, Elle's videos on AllThatGlitters21 have been viewed more than 180 million times, while Blair's channel juicystar07 has received over 270 million views.

 Both sisters previously posted vlogs under the monikers EllesGlitterGossip and otherjuicystar07, allowing subscribers to keep track of their daily lives outside of the YouTube community.
 Their respective second YouTube channels move away from purely beauty and fashion-related videos and branch into other topics such as health & fitness, their daily musings, and other random interests.

 In late 2015, it was announced that Blair and the girls' father, Scott, would be cast in The Amazing Race 28, which will be a special edition with social media personalities but their season came to an end in Leg 7 where they placed 7th.

 Backgrounds

-The sisters were born to Dr. Scott Fowler, a physician, and Melisa Fowler.
+The sisters were born to Dr. Scott Fowler, an OB/GYN, and Melisa Fowler (née Kuran).
 Their mother is of Turkish origin and was born in Istanbul, Turkey.
 "Elle" was born Lisa Sylvia Fowler on May 25, 1988, and "Blair" was born Laura Elizabeth Fowler on April 1, 1993, in Augusta, Georgia.
 Their younger sister, Emily Kaitlin-Rose Fowler, was born on October 15, 2002.
 After Blair's fifth birthday, the family relocated from New Orleans to Kingsport, Tennessee, where Blair attended Dobyns-Bennett High School.
 Elle attended Miami University in Ohio where she joined Alpha Chi Omega.
 They adopted the aliases Elle and Blair as their DBA names when they began their online careers, because their parents did not want them to use their real names.